TheOdinProject/curriculum/nodeJS/mongoDB/intro_to_mongoDB.md

 ### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, clicking the small arrow to the left of the question will reveal the answers.
+This section contains questions for you to check your understanding of this lesson.If you’re having trouble answering the questions below on your own, review the material above to find the answer.

 * <a class="knowledge-check-link" href="https://www.mongodb.com/scale/nosql-vs-relational-databases">What is the difference between a relational database and a non-relational database?</a>